 The ASA KB-3 is a good pilot kneeboard for anyone who needs a little more storage space.
 Its three-panel jacket is smartly designed to accommodate all a pilot’s needs.

 The left panel is large enough to hold small books, papers as well as unusually shaped items.
 The center panel holds the kneeboard under plastic and has a pen/pencil holder and buttonholes on either side.
 The right panel is designed to hold maps and makes for easy viewing thanks to its clear pocket.

 Measures 6.5” x 9.5” and secured with an elastic Velcro closure.

 Also Great: ASA KB-1-A

 The ASA KB-1-A VFR Kneeboard is the updated version of the very popular KB-1.
-It has the same durable brushed aluminium construction, pencil/pen holder within the legband, Velcro fasteners, and comfortable 15” wide elastic legband.
+It has the same durable brushed aluminum construction, pencil/pen holder within the legband, Velcro fasteners, and comfortable 15” wide elastic legband.

-The difference is that is contains updated information, including VFR ceiling, visibility and cloud clearance, CFR cruising altitudes, communication frequencies, pilot weather report sequence, light gun signal key and a crosswind component graph.
+The difference is that is contains updated information, including VFR ceiling, visibility, and cloud clearance, CFR cruising altitudes, communication frequencies, pilot weather report sequence, light gun signal key, and a crosswind component graph.

 Best Pilot Kneeboards for iPad Mini/Small tablets